Get Terrific Small Business Funding for Startups and Unleash Golden Opportunities

 Small business credit is credit in a small business’s name.
-It doesn’t link to an owner’s personal credit, not even when the owner is a sole proprietor and the solitary employee of the corporation.
+It doesn’t link to an owner’s personal credit, not even when the owner is a sole proprietor and the solitary employee of the business.
 Because of this, an entrepreneur’s business and consumer credit scores can be very different.

-Because corporate credit is independent from consumer, it helps to secure an entrepreneur’s personal assets, in case of litigation or business bankruptcy.
+Because business credit is independent from consumer, it helps to secure an entrepreneur’s personal assets, in case of litigation or business bankruptcy.
 Also, with two separate credit scores, an entrepreneur can get two different cards from the same vendor.
 This effectively doubles purchasing power.

 Another advantage is that even startup ventures can do this.
 Going to a bank for a business loan can be a recipe for frustration.
-But building corporate credit, when done right, is a plan for success.
+But building business credit, when done right, is a plan for success.

 Individual credit scores are dependent on payments but also other components like credit use percentages.
-But for corporate credit, the scores really only hinge on whether a business pays its invoices in a timely manner.
+But for business credit, the scores really only hinge on whether a business pays its invoices in a timely manner.

 Merchants are a big part of this process.

 Performing the steps out of order will lead to repetitive denials.
 Nobody can start at the top with small business credit.
-For instance, you can’t start with store or cash credit from your bank.
-If you do you’ll get a denial 100% of the time.

 Likewise the business phone number should be toll-free (800 exchange or the equivalent).

 A business will also need a bank account dedicated strictly to it, and it must have every one of the licenses essential for running.
-These licenses all have to be in the exact, appropriate name of the company, with the same corporate address and telephone numbers.
+These licenses all have to be in the exact, appropriate name of the company, with the same business address and telephone numbers.

 So keep in mind that this means not just state licenses, but potentially also city licenses.